omundy/learn-computers/topics-data-basics.md

 - Recall how computers store and use binary data
 - Organize data storage amounts by their respective sizes
-- List
+- Use conversion tools to demonstrate binary, and ASCII and Unicode character encoding standards
 - Define character encoding and file encoding
-- Compare text vs. binary-encoded files
+- Use the command line to examine text- and binary-encoded files

 </details>